brisbanewebdeveloper/forward-twitter-timeline-to-slack/README.md

 - Rename/Copy the file "settings.inc.example" to "settings.inc".

-- Set the followings with the information at Step 2:
+- Set the followings in above file with the information at Step 2:

   + $slackUrl